netgen-layouts/layouts-core/INSTALL.md

 Activate the bundles
 --------------------

-Activate the Block Manager in your kernel class together will all other required
+Activate Netgen Layouts bundles in your kernel class together will all other required bundles:
-bundles:

 ```
 ...